KingJMS1/NNGP_ZINB_R/README.md

 ```

 ## Example Use
-Detailed examples with full code can be found in the examples folder.
-Particularly useful is the examples/example_usage_nice.html file, which is a rendered RMD.
-For basic usage, the model needs the following:
+Detailed examples with full code can be found in the vignettes folder, or at the following link: https://kingjms1.github.io/NNGP_ZINB_R/

 ```
 X       Other Predictor variables